-After four miles you cross Five-mile Creek and begin traveling southwest across the Laramie Basin.
-One mile further, you pass by a small lake off to the north and you can see Red Buttes to the southeast.
-You pass by the next road (two miles) going north, and two miles further is a small junction.
-Here the road to the Hutton Lake Wildlife Refuge turns west.
+After five miles you cross Five-mile Creek and begin traveling southwest across the Laramie Basin.
+Along here you can see Red Buttes to the southeast.
+You then pass by a couple of mine haul roads going west.
+Ten miles from Laramie is a small junction where the road to the Hutton Lake Wildlife Refuge turns west.

 Stay on the main road as it swings south of Hutton Lake to another junction at Antelope Creek (four miles).
 Here you can take the Brubaker Lane (A-37) west for one mile and then north along Sand Creek.
 That road then crosses the Laramie River and joins W-230 at mile #12.

-Turn southwest on the Sand Creek Road and after crossing Sand Creek, you pass by a road (A-322) going west that ends on private land.
+Turn southwest on the Sand Creek Road.
+Just after crossing Sand Creek, you pass by a road (A-322) going west that ends on private land.
 Continue south and the road travels through a beautiful area of swirled and convoluted sandstone.
 The road follows along the creek again and heads toward Chimney Rock (very nice drive here).

-As you pass below Chimney Rock, you enter Colorado.
+Twenty-five miles from Laramie, you enter Colorado as you pass below Chimney Rock.
 (It's still a nice drive though.)
-The road now climbs up Boulder Ridge to a junction (six miles).
+The road (L-89) now climbs up Boulder Ridge to a junction (six miles).
 Here you can go southeast on L80C to Fort Collins (64 miles).

-Turn west toward Sand Creek Pass on L80C (three miles).
+Turn southwest on L80C toward Sand Creek Pass (three miles).
 After going over the pass, the road drops back down again (I guess that's the way passes work) and follows along Jimmy Creek.
-You go by the Red Feather Lakes Road and come to a junction on the Laramie River.
-Here you can go south to Colorado-14 (21 miles).
-The road continuing west loops past Glendevey and rejoins the main road south to Colorado-14.
+You go by the Red Feather Lakes Road (L-86) and come to a junction on the Laramie River.
+Here you can go south on L-103 to Colorado-14 (21 miles).
+The road continuing west (L-99) loops past Glendevey and rejoins the main road (L-103) south to Colorado-14.

 Turn north toward the Snowy Range Mountains on L103 and along the Laramie River.
-After about six miles, you pass by the Hohnholz Lakes and five miles further, you hit pavement on W-10.
+After about six miles, you pass by the Hohnholz Lakes State Wildlife Area road (NF-200) and five miles further, you hit pavement on W-10.
 From here the road continues to follow the river and travels along the base of Jelm Mountain.
 Ten miles from the state line, you cross the river at Woods Landing and hit W-230 at mile #28.